LOBLOB1126/LOBLOB1126/README.md

 -----------------

 🌍  I'm based in Algeria.
-✉️  You can reach me at zakaria.dev.contact@gmail.com.
+✉️  You can reach me on my discord : "loblob.".
 🚀  I'm currently learning and building full-stack web apps.
 🧠  Diving deeper into TypeScript, PostgreSQL, and Next.js.
 🤝  Open to collaborating on web-based tools, SaaS ideas, or anything cool and useful.